Materials engineering master's programme at Chalmers

 The ultimate performance of most products and processes is limited by the performance of materials, which are linked to the structure and resulting properties of a material.
 This in turn is affected by how the material is manufactured and processed.
 Materials must also perform in an economic and societal context.
 The challenge for the materials engineer lies in understanding the relationship between these aspects of materials, improving their properties, and communicating these findings.

-In addition, materials science and engineering is a key technology for environmentally sustainable development, and the importance of materials engineering is therefore growing in society.
+In addition, materials science and engineering is a key driving technology for environmentally sustainable development, and the importance of materials engineering is therefore growing in society.

 Contemporary challenges in materials cut across the traditional lines of engineering and science.
 Methods of modern materials engineering rely on the mix of competence and knowledge, presence where the problems occur, effective testing, and model building.
 This is reflected in education, which provides, for example, advanced experimental equipment, and modern software for materials simulation applied to real material problems.
 In labs, with real-life problems provided by the industry, you will learn through a make-and-break pedagogy, exploring the limits of new materials and concepts through experiments in both theory and practice.
 We also emphasise that interdisciplinary intercultural international communication and teamwork are essential parts of successful projects.

 The subjects of material processes and surface science are fundamental areas in the Materials engineering master’s programme.
-The courses included in the programme plan handle topics such as metals, manufacturing, ceramics, bioceramics, polymers, and composites as well as topics of particular current interest in the industry, such as material selection and design, environmental adaptation, failure analysis, or materials innovation processes.
+The courses included in the programme plan handle topics such as metals, manufacturing, ceramics, bioceramics, polymers, and composites as well as topics of particular interest in the industry, such as material selection and functional design, environmental adaptation, failure analysis, or materials innovation processes.

 You will become an engineer of reality, a problem finder, and a developer both in theory and practice, and besides becoming an expert on materials, you will also represent a bridge between researchers and constructors.